AlessandroMuscatello/WordleSolver/README.md

 My implementation of a Wordle (https://www.powerlanguage.co.uk/wordle/) solver in ProLog

 ## How it works
 Using SWI-Prolog I created this algorithm that return a word or a list of words that are possible solutions of the Wordle game.
-I used a complete list of english words (more than 50000) and the algoritm looks for words that are 5 letters long and comply with the constraints.
+I used a complete list of english words (more than 50000) and extracted only 5 letters long words.
+The algorithm searches in them and returns only words that comply with the constraints.

 ## How to use it
 There are two main predicates: